MasterMann/Dota2-DiscordRP/README.md

 1. Download the latest version from "releases"
 2. Unzip the content to any folder
 3. Copy the "gamestate_integration" directory to your Dota 2 client config directory (dota 2 beta\game\dota\cfg)
+4. Launch command prompt in the directory with includes *START.bat* and type "npm install" to install additional modules for Dota 2 GSI support

 # Usage